mrc-ide/priority-pathogens/README.md

 This allows orderly2 to retrieve the necessary metadata from all locations.

-5. Finally, you can pull the outputs (``packets'' in orderly2 terminology):
+5. Finally, you can pull the outputs ("packets" in orderly2 terminology):

 ```
 orderly2::orderly_location_pull_packet(<ids>)